Elijah Mitchell Player Prop Bets for NFL Week 8 | San Francisco vs. Chicago 10/31/2021

 Season Stats

-- Mitchell has picked up a team-high 296 rushing yards (49.3 per game) and scored two touchdowns.
+- Mitchell has had 63 attempts for a team-leading 296 rushing yards (49.3 per game) and scored two touchdowns.

-- He also has 30 receiving yards (5.0 per game) on four catches.
+- And he has caught four passes for 30 yards (5.0 per game).

 - Click over to SISportsbook and find the latest player props and odds for Mitchell's matchup with the Bears.